phuais/multilandr/README.md

 If you use **multilandr** for your research, use the following citation:

-Huais, PY. (under review). multilandr: an R package for multi-scale landscape analysis.
-Landscape Ecology.
+Huais, P. Y. (2024).
+Multilandr: An r package for multi-scale landscape analysis.
+Landscape Ecology, 39(8), 140.

 ## References